 In this post, I’ve collected a few practices to reduce the size of change requests.
 They roughly fall into two categories: Preparing so that less change is reviewed at the same time, and splitting up changes after the fact.
 As a team, you can support each other by splitting up tasks, and sharing the review burden.
 As a contributor, you can open a scaffolding change request, keep an eye on the change size during development, separate your commits and move them across change requests, or create chains of pull requests.

-The descriptions are specific to an agile development process with multiple developers using git as version control system.
+as version control system.
 A change review is the denomination for the code review process unit, usually a patch with a description.
 Because of the prevalence of Github, Pull Request(PR) is a common synonym.
 Less common are also changeset, or changelist(CL).
 Hopefully, the strategies are applicable with minor changes in other environments.

 Slicing tasks

 The bigger the unit of work, the more needs to change to resolve it satisfactorily.
-While discussing the work in grooming or planning, you as a team can discuss meaningful intermediary achievements and split up bigger tasks.
+While discussing the work in refinement or planning, you as a team can discuss meaningful intermediary achievements and split up bigger tasks.
 Reducing their scope reduces the size of their change requests.
 Splitting up work has some other benefits as well.
 It may lead to earlier feedback from stakeholders, and increased planning accuracy.

 You can also approach colleagues directly, to discuss and split the ticket as you pick it up.
 Especially in bigger or multi-disciplinary teams, where such discussions might be out of place in an all-team meeting, this is the way to go.
 Directly approaching a colleague has the added benefit of priming potential reviewers.